 Because there was a lot to learn that I could include in my own video presentations.

 One thing not to do

-Something you don’t ever want to happen is seeing someone else on television and wishing it was you.
+Something you don’t ever want to happen is seeing someone else on television and wishing you are the guest.

-The fact is that it can be you, but it takes planning to get yourself in position to be the person who’s chosen to show your gift baskets to millions of viewers.
+The fact is that it can be you, but it takes planning to get yourself in position to be the person who shows gift baskets to millions of viewers.

-Your whole business can be completely transformed because of that one broadcast.
+Your whole business can catapult to new and higher profits because of that one broadcast.

 Can you imagine?